gargpriyank/IBM-Edge-Workshop/docs/ieam42-agent-deploy.md

-# Deploy IEAM 4.2 agent on edge node
+# Deploy IEAM 4.2 agent and helloworld service on edge node

 1) Log in to your edge node with root privileges.
 Install [docker](https://www.ibm.com/links?url=https%3A%2F%2Fdocs.docker.com%2Fget-docker%2F) and run below commands to add a new user and group and switch log in to new user.